kodeline/kodeline/README.md

 - 👋 Hi, I’m @kodeline
-- 👀 I’m interested in videogamess NFT, blockchain and tech
+- 👀 I’m interested in videogamess NFT, blockchain and programming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning node and solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on kode Games
 - 📫 How to reach me ...

 <!---